 The Master & Dynamic MW08 actually beats a few of this list's higher-ranked ANC earbuds on metrics like design, overall sound quality and battery life; it's in this position because the effectiveness of its noise cancellation isn't quite on the same tier as the likes of the QuietComfort Earbuds.

 Even so, there's plenty to recommend it.
 Crafted from polished ceramic and water-resistant to the IPX5 standard, it's one of the best-designed pairs of earbuds in any category, and the powerful, bass-rich (but balanced) sound makes listening to any genre a joy.
 If you've got the cash to burn, the MW08 is a superb higher-end option.

 Read our full Master & Dynamic MW08 review.

-OnePlus' first pair of ANC buds is a premium offering at a very reasonable $149.99 price.
-Active noise cancelling is just one of the treats here, with others including a super-stylish design that feels comfortable in the ear and a durable build with IP55 water resistance.
+OnePlus' first pair of ANC buds are a super-stylish design that offer good comfort levels in the ear and a durable build with IP55 water resistance.
 What's more, you get incredibly quick Warp Charging that can give you 10 hours of use from just 10 minutes of charge, when using the supplied charging case.